 - A good metric changes the way you behave

-Data collection that is just information gathering or tracking purposes is just that data.
+Data collection that is just information gathering or for tracking purposes is just that, data.
 The transformation of this data into a metric with the above characteristics provides us with insights that can impact how we do things.

-We might want to create a report that slices the data in terms of Industry.
+Instead, we might want to create a report that slices the data in terms of Industry.
 If we do a comparative metric of the time it takes to close a deal by Industry type, then it might point us towards the types of deals that take longer to close.
-If we want to focus a goal on shortening our sales cycle, then it might influence us to seek out more leads of the industry type that takes less time to close.
-And make a business decision to not go after companies that we know will take up time and resources to close a sale.
+If our goal is to focus on shortening our sales cycle, then this metric might influence us to seek out more leads of the industry type that takes less time to close and then make a business decision to not go after companies that we know will take up time and resources to close a sale.